Permafrost/Tundra/README.md

   * Outputs:
     * `$pattern` is a [regular expression pattern] that can be used to match the any of the given `$list` strings literally.

+* #### tundra.list.string:reject

+  Filters the given list to not include items where the given condition evaluates to true.

+  * Inputs:
+    * `$list` is the list to be filtered.
+    * `$condition` is a `tundra.condition:evaluate` compatible
+      conditional statement used to filter the given list.

+      List items are represented in the evaluation scope by a variable named `$item`.

+      For example, to filter a list to not include items equal to a regular expression pattern, use the following `$condition`:

+          %$item% == /\d\d/

+    * `$scope` is an optional IData document containing the variables against which `$condition` will be evaluated.
+      If not specified, the `$condition` will be evaluated against the pipeline.
+  * Outputs:
+    * `$list` is the given list filtered to not include the items where `$condition` evaluated to true.

 * #### tundra.list.string:replace